-Preliminary Results: To test the value of pipelines vs. weighted consensus views for predicting edges in a network, we compare the results of our previous Dynamic Factor Graph (DFG) Approach [Krouk,G.,Mirowski,P.,LeCun,Y.,Shasha,D.E.,Coruzzi,G.M.:Predictive network modeling of the high-resolution dynamic plant transcriptome in response to nitrate.
-Genome Biology 11(12), R123 (2010] built on time-series data, with a pipeline or consensus “weighted” approach to network inference.
+Preliminary Results: To test the value of pipelines for predicting edges in a network, we compare the results of our previous Dynamic Factor Graph (DFG)/State Space Modeling Approach [Krouk,G.,Mirowski,P.,LeCun,Y.,Shasha,D.E.,Coruzzi,G.M.:Predictive network modeling of the high-resolution dynamic plant transcriptome in response to nitrate.
+Genome Biology 11(12), R123 (2010] built on time-series data, with a pipeline “weighted” approach to network inference.
 Our criterion for quality is how well the resulting network predicts out-of-sample data.
 In our previous paper [Krouk 2010], we showed that using the training data consisting of time-series data from the time of a perturbation, 3 minutes later, 6 minutes later, 9, 12, and 15, we were able to use a Dynamic Factor Graph Approach to predict the direction of expression change of 76 genes associated with the N-assimilation network between 15 and 20 minutes 74% of the time correctly.
 By contrast, a naïve trend forecasting method, which predicted the direction of expression change of genes between 15 and 20 minutes as being the same as between 12 and 15 minutes, was correct only 52% of the time, having a prediction accuracy marginally better than chance.

 Using the new data from perturbation of TF function (using Dex) and the steady state data along with the time series data from wild-type plants, we can predict z% of the gene directions correctly.
 Using only the steady state data along with time series data, we can predict z’% of the gene directions correctly.
+Using the pipeline

-Using the consensus approach, we obtain z’’% of the gene expression directions correctly.
+approach, we obtain z’’% of the gene expression directions correctly. [this paragraph should be rendered as a table.
+Gloria could you set one up that has five columns with headers: Steady State, Genetic Perturbation, Time Series, Prediction accuracy, p-value

-Intended Approach: Based on our preliminary results, we will iterate the following steps: (i) use a consensus “weighted” approach on steady state data to identify the genes relevant to nitrogen treatments (on the order of a few hundred), (ii) time-series data, and (iii) TF perturbation experiments (e.g. DEX experiments or T-DNA mutants).
+Intended Approach: Based on our preliminary results, we will iterate the following steps: (i) identify the genes relevant to nitrogen treatments (on the order of a few hundred) based on steady state (unmutated) and time series data resulting in just over 200 genes, (ii) develop a pipeline inference approach based on steady state, TF perturbation experiments (e.g. DEX experiments or T-DNA mutants), and time-series data..
 This will result in a regulatory network of the genes involved in N-assimilation.
-That pipeline in turn will generate a new and refined regulatory network and suggest new genes on which to try DEX experiments (e.g. putative TF hubs).
-Those validations will we used to refine a new network and so on.
+That regulatory network will suggest new genes on which to try DEX experiments (e.g. putative TF hubs).
+Those validations will be used to refine a new network in an iterative approach.
 As usual, our criterion of goodness (for network predictions) will be the ability to predict well on out-of-sample data, both missing time points and missing mutations.
 Ultimately, we would like to learn the network model well enough that we choose the next DEX experiment to try based on which TFtarget relationships will be the hardest for our learned network to predict.

 DENNIS- I THINK THE TIME-SERIES DATA SHOULD BE THE FIRST STEP, AS IT WILL IDENTIFY TFS THAT ARE MISSED IN THE STEADY STATE DATA.
 YOU MAY REMEMBER THAT GABS TIME SERIES DATA IDENTIFIED >200 NEW N-REGULATED GENES, AS PREVIOUS STEADY STATE DATA WAS FROM LONGER TIME POINTS, WHEN THESE GENES WERE ALREADY DOWN.
 DO YOU AGREE???
 IF SO< YOU NEED TO REFINE THE INTENDED APPROACH PARAGRAPH ABOVE.
+Done.

 Aim 3.
 Re-fuel the Systems Biology Cycle: The feedback from analysis to subsequent experiment.
 Testing new candidate TF hubs and TF cooperation suggested by new/refined network models.